schwarzie2478/fountainofknowing/src/site/notes/Content/Goodbye Azure Kubernetes Service! Hello Azure Container Apps! - Johnny Hooyberghs.md

 > [!quote]
 > finally  using [[Concepts/Envoy\|Envoy]]  for your [[Concepts/Service Discovery\|Service Discovery]]

-[[Ingress\|Ingress]] and stuff like that so these components in kubernetes you can basically choose them in kubernetes if you want to use something different you can
+[[Concepts/Ingress\|Ingress]] and stuff like that so these components in kubernetes you can basically choose them in kubernetes if you want to use something different you can

 > [!quote]
 >  in  container apps you're basically stuck with these because they are used by the Microsoft teams to build our container app as that layer of abstraction